-Sources told Ahram Online that initial investigations showed the victim was struck following a row with the restaurant owner over the cheque, after the latter ordered that the doors of the restaurant be closed and customers be barred from exiting until they had settled their bill.
+Sources told Ahram Online at the time that initial investigations showed the victim was struck with a chair and stabbed by the defendant following a row with the restaurant owner over the cheque after the owner ordered that the doors closed until all customers settle their bills.

-Bayoumi, a recent graduate with a business degree, died of his injuries on Sunday.
-He was buried in his hometown of Mansoura.
+Bayoumi, a recent graduate with a business degree, died of his injuries shortly after the stabbing.

-The killing of the young man, who was watching the football match with his fiancée that night, stirred an outcry on social media.
+The killing of the young man, who was watching the football match with his fiancée, stirred an outcry on social media.

 Immediately after Bayoumi's murder, Security forces raided and closed over 30 unlicensed cafes in Cairo and Giza governorates over licensing violations.

 Keif restaurant itself was also shuttered.